Serving Up Health Equity Southern Style

 , Centralina COG

-Confirmed SpeakerMichelle Nance, AICP is the Planning Director for the Centralina Council of Governments, providing planning services to nine counties in the greater Charlotte region.
-She directs the Council's work related to land use and transportation, healthy community initiatives, energy and the environment.
+Confirmed SpeakerMichelle E. Nance, AICP is the Planning Director for the Centralina Council of Governments, providing planning services to nine counties in the greater Charlotte region.
+She directs the Council’s work related to land use and transportation, healthy community initiatives, energy and the environment.
 Her work is focused on helping local governments address shared, long-term issues through collaboration and partnerships.
-She led the CONNECT Our Future regional planning process which developed this region's first bi-state growth framework.
-She is the former Director of the City of Gastonia Development Services Department, managing land use and subdivision planning, transportation, building inspections and housing.
-She also served as development ombudsman for the City of Gastonia, fostering public-private collaboration on policies and practices related to growth.
-Michelle received her Masters of Public Administration and BS in Urban and Regional Planning from East Carolina University.
-She is a past president of the NC Chapter of the American Planning Association and recently received this region's "Transforming Health Champion Award" for her dedication to creating healthier, active communities.
-In 2017, she was recognized as one of the 50 Most Influential Women in the Charlotte region for her influence and leadership on planning and healthy community issues and was named the 2017 Woman of the Year by the Mecklenburg Times.
+Michelle is the former Director of Planning and Development Services for the city of Gastonia, and has experience in state, regional, and local government planning.
+Michelle holds a Master of Public Administration and BS in Urban and Regional Planning from East Carolina University.
+She is a past president of the NC Chapter of the American Planning Association, was named the 2014 Health Champion for Active Living by the Region 4 Community Transformation Grant Project Team, was honored as one of the 2017 50 Most Influential Women in the Charlotte region, and was named 2017 Woman of the Year by the Mecklenburg Times.